nickjj/plutus/src/importers/README.md

 - The date is column 0 `12/01/2024`
 - The amount is column 5 `-12.00`
-- The note / category mapping is column 2 `DIGITALOCEAN.COM`
+- The description is column 2 `DIGITALOCEAN.COM`

 #### Regex filtering